dulljester/Assignment05-NCB/README.txt

           the whole system is loosely coupled to the DecisionTree class.
 All we do is just plug-in another implementation of the Classifier interface.
         * DecisionTree implements Classifier: essentially, its private inner class Node does all the non-trivial work
-        * Main: driver; interacts with the user, I/O set-up, etc.
+        * Bonus: driver; interacts with the user, I/O set-up, etc.
         * Assignment05: derives a decision tree from training data and classifies another dataset, reports accuracy and predicted and true class labels

     --Code readability and comments